WorldBank-Transport/ram-backend/README.md

 After installing the projects there will be 4 main files:
   - `test.js` - Used for testing.
 There is typically no need to modify this file.
   - `local.js` - Used only for local development.
 On production this file should not exist or be empty.
-  - `staging.js`
-  - `production.js`

-The `production.js` file serves as base and will override the staging and local configuration as needed:
-  - `staging.js` will be loaded whenever the env variable `DS_ENV` is set to staging.
-  - `local.js` will be loaded if it exists.

 Some of the following options are overridable by environment variables, expressed between [].
 The following options must be set: